fsobral/RAFF.jl/joss/paper.md

 \frac{5000}{1.0 + \exp(- 0.2 x + 3)}. $$ The observed data was
 generated as random normal perturbations around the graphic of $f$ and is shown in [Figure 1](#logistic).
-The dots and triangles represent the observed data, where the red triangles are the outliers.
+The dots and triangles represent the observed data, where the red triangles were manually set to be the outliers.
 Using the least squares technique with the model above, the green function is found.
 When `RAFF.jl` is applied to the same problem, it correctly identifies the two outliers.
 The resulting function is depicted as the red one, very close to $f$.

 ![Points representing the logistic function.
 The red triangles are two outliers that should be ignored.
 The blue dashed function is the true one, while the green was obtained by traditional least squares techniques and the red one was obtained by `RAFF.jl`.](logistic.png){#logistic width=60%, height=60%}